slsa-framework/slsa/spec/predicates/provenance.md

 > meaningful to apply a policy against.
 >
 > This is an arbitrary JSON object with a schema is defined by `recipe.type`.
+>
+> This is considered to be incomplete unless `metadata.completeness.environment`
+> is true.
+Unset or null is equivalent to empty.

 <a id="metadata"></a>
 `metadata` _object, optional_